ROBOTIS-GIT/emanual/docs/en/dxl/protocol1.md

 0xFF 0xFF 0x01 0x02 0x24 0xD8
 It means that the error of 0x24 occurs from DYNAMIXEL whose ID is 01.
 Since 0x24 is 00100100 as binary, Bit5 and Bit2 become 1.
 In order words, Overload and Overheating Errors have occurred.

-**NOTE** : The error types on the table above are related to actuators, and the contents may vary depending on the type of DYNAMIXEL.
+**WARNING** : The error types on the table above are related to actuators, and the contents may vary depending on the type of DYNAMIXEL.
-{: .notice}
+{: .notice--warning}

 ## [Checksum (Status Packet)](#checksum-status-packet)
 It is used to check if packet is damaged during communication.